amacfie/amacfie.github.io/_posts/2016-11-05-scots-in-hk.md

 which formally acquired Hong Kong.
 Starting from a tiny fishing village,
-Hong Kong grew as a British colony to have [over a quarter][gdp] of the GDP of China, with 0.5% of its population.
+Hong Kong grew as a British colony to have [over a quarter][gdp] of the GDP of China, with 0.5% of its population (and 12% of the GDP of the UK).

 Dr. Jardine as painted in the 1820s: